LCFEND/medical_app/README.md

 StayHealthy Medical Web App — Project Overview
 About the Project:
-This web application was built for StayHealthy Inc., a non-profit organization dedicated to improving healthcare accessibility in underserved and remote areas.
+This web application was built during my studies the Project involved building a medical App for StayHealthy Inc., a non-profit organization dedicated to improving healthcare accessibility in underserved and remote areas.
 As part of their “Go Digital” initiative, the goal of the app is to give patients the ability to connect with doctors online—anytime, anywhere.

 My Role:
 As the front-end developer, I was responsible for designing and building the user interface of the application.
-This is the last Project in my studies.

 🔑 Key Features
 Doctor Search: